James Maycock

 Chess Records: The Original Blues Brothers

-Interview by James Maycock, Independent, The, November 1997
+Interview by James Maycock, The Independent, November 1997

 "WOW, YOU guys are really getting it on!" exclaimed Chuck Berry, observing the Rolling Stones cut 'Down The Road Apiece', a track he'd recorded himself ...